Department of Elementary and Secondary Education Logo

 IMplement MA

-The IMplement MA process reflects our current understanding of high-quality curricular materials and effective implementation:
+IMplement MA reflects and promotes (through guidance, resources, and learning opportunities), our current understanding of high-quality curricular materials and effective implementation:

-• Student access to standards-based, grade-aligned high-quality instructional materials is a lever for educational equity.
+• Student access to standards-aligned, high-quality instructional materials and tasks is a lever for educational equity.

-• Strong selection of high-quality instructional materials is grounded in a shared vision, informed by localized equity priorities, and supported by diverse stakeholders.
+• Strong selection of high-quality instructional materials is grounded in a shared vision, informed by localized equity priorities, and supported by diverse group of stakeholders.

-• The power of high-quality instructional materials is amplified by effective educators within a coherent, equity-focused instructional system, grounded in a shared vision, and dedicated to continuous improvement.
+• The power of high-quality instructional materials is amplified by effective educators within a coherent, equity-centered instructional system, rooted in a shared vision, and dedicated to continuous improvement.

 • High-quality instructional materials implemented with "high-expectations and targeted support" promotes deeper learning.

-• Ongoing, curriculum-based professional learning and coaching for teachers and leaders is necessary to amplify the power of high-quality instructional materials, accelerate student learning, and promote deeper learning for all.
+• Ongoing, curriculum-based professional learning and coaching for teachers and administrators is necessary to amplify the power of high-quality instructional materials, accelerate student learning, and promote educational equity for all students.

-If your district is considering high-quality instructional materials, begin with the Learn & Prepare phase to get the process started.
-If your district is already using HQIM, jump ahead to the Launch or Implement & Monitor phases to learn how to support skillful implementation.
+LEAs considering high-quality instructional materials may begin with Phase 1, Learn & Prepare to get the process started.
+If already using HQIM, jump ahead to Phase 3, Launch or Phase 4, Implement & Monitor, to learn how to support skillful implementation.

-IMplement MA: Evaluate and Select High-Quality Instructional Materials Network
+Evaluate and Select High-Quality Instructional Materials (HQIM) Network

-The Evaluate & Select HQIM Network combines differentiated virtual sessions with personalized support to engage district teams in IMplement MA, DESE's inclusive and robust process to evaluate, select, and implement high-quality instructional materials, grounded in equity for students.
-Network participants are guided by Department staff and provided Department developed tools and resources to complete one or more phases of IMplement MA, with focus on the first three phases of the process: 1) Learn and Prepare, 2) Investigate & Select, and 3) Launch.
-Participants commit to attend all sessions of the Network, meet as a working team, and lead all Curriculum Council meetings at the school/district-level throughout the year to advance HQIM evaluation, selection, and implementation efforts.
+The Evaluate & Select HQIM Network combines differentiated virtual sessions with personalized support to engage district teams in IMplement MA, DESE's inclusive and robust process to evaluate, select, and launch high-quality instructional materials, rooted in equity for students.
+Network participants are guided by Department staff and provided Department-developed tools and resources to complete one or more phases of IMplement MA, with focus on the first three phases of the process: 1) Learn & Prepare, 2) Investigate & Select, and 3) Launch.
+Participants commit to attend all sessions of the Network, meet as a working team, and lead all Curriculum Council meetings at the school/district-level throughout the school year, to advance equity centered HQIM evaluation, selection, and implementation and promote the equitable student experiences and outcomes of the DESE Educational Vision.
+[Strategic Objective 1: Deeper Learning]

 Quick Reference Guides